-- Microplastic loss rate for each vehicle type LR{vehicle,type} - Release rates by compartment $RR{compartment}$

-Two calculation routes are proposed according to the desired level of detail: the first accounts for the traffic activity in terms of the number of vehicles and distances travelled while the second takes also into account the occupancy and load of vehicles for the transport of passengers or merchandise.
+- · Microplastic loss rate for each vehicle type LR{vehicle,type} - Release rates by compartment RR{compartment} - Two calculation routes are proposed according to the desired level of detail: the first accounts for the traffic activity in terms of the number of vehicles and distances travelled while the second takes also into account the occupancy and load of vehicles for the transport of passengers or merchandise. - The category or type of vehicle can be a passenger car, light-duty vehicle, etc. - The loss rate represents the mass lost by the tire that is microplastic. - It is important to look both at ocean and land for a full comprehension of the leakage.